MttArmstrong/testing-new-framework/_episodes/03-what-is-open-source.md

 The FSF has a concise [definition of free software](https://www.gnu.org/philosophy/free-sw.en.html#four-freedoms) that revolves around the freedom to do certain things with the software:

+{:start="0"}
 0. The freedom to **run the program** for any purpose.
 1. The freedom to **study how the program works**, and **change it** so it does your computing as you wish.
 2. The freedom to **redistribute copies** so you can help your neighbor.
 3. The freedom to **distribute copies of your modified versions** to others.
 By doing this you can give the whole community a chance to benefit from your changes.

-Note that **access to the source code** is a precondition for freedoms 1 and 3.
+Note that **access to the source code** is a precondition for freedoms 1-3.

-The OSI has a [definition of open source](https://opensource.org/osd/) software which is longer, but amounts to the same thing for most purposes.
+The OSI has a [definition of open source](https://opensource.org/osd/) software which is longer but amounts to the same thing for most purposes.
 The OSI definition includes two requirements that are implicit in the FSF freedom 0, but which are worth noting:

 * No discrimination against persons or groups, and